Tuesday, 19 August 2014

 Unlike Santiago de Chile, authorities here went for a gradual process of replacing the old private, cash-in-hand system of busetas/colectivos with the new ‘streamlined’, public-private, card-based model.

-An empty SITP bus, generally par for the course.
+Time to Sitp — but how?
+An empty Sitp bus, generally par for the course.

 Come on people, don't be shy; jump right on.
 (Photo from Facebook.)